 By the middle of the eighteenth century and certainly by the end of the War for Independence, the natural increase of the first European settlers of Massachusetts and its satellites was in its seventh or eighth generation.
-Even without substantial new immigration after the 1660s, consequently New England was about out of farmable land.
+Even without substantial new immigration after the 1660s, consequently New England itself was about out of profitable farm land.

-Over that first formative century, the first settlers and their descendants had pushed the Native Peoples off of the best of their so-called land, had taken possession and then residence of the most desirable land, and, in the process, had been transformed from religious idealists to much more secular opportunists who were and have come to be known by the derisive (or at least not wholly complimentary) term "Yankees."
-This study is not about all that but considers one of the outcomes of that evolutionary americanizing process.
+Over that first formative century, the first English settlers and their descendants had pushed the Native Peoples off of the best of their so-called land, had taken possession of and then residence on the most desirable land.
+In the process, the New Englanders had been transformed from religious idealists to much more secular opportunists who were and have come to be known by the derisive (or at least not wholly complimentary) term "Yankees."
+This study is not about all that but considers one of the outcomes of that evolutionary Americanizing process.

-The story of how overflow New Englanders transformed early New York communities is an important part of the history of New York State in the years after the American Revolution.
-This transformation is particularly apparent in the city of Albany during that time as virtually every Yankee newcomer stood out as different and also brought with them a new and useful skill.
+The story of how overflow and opportunistic New Englanders transformed early New York communities is an important part of the history of New York State in the years after the American Revolution.
+This transformation is particularly apparent in the city of Albany during that time as virtually every Yankee newcomer stood out as different and also brought with them new and useful skills.
 They were prized if not entirely welcomed in virtually every economic and social arrangement.
 But, the story of New Englanders in the city of Albany really begins in the earlier days of the community.